KatTheGit/sylvan-row/README.md

 - Fullcreen issue on Linux (can't exit fullscreen) (Macroquad issue)
   - [x] Holy shit they fixed it
 - Icon doesn't show up on Linux (Macroquad issue)

+# Notice

+OrnitOnGithub is no more and this project is now owned by KatTheGit.